-There are two submenus under the Network menu (shown in Figure 4-72): Static Routing List and System Routing Table.
+There are two submenus under the Network menu: Static Routing List and System Routing Table.
 Click any of them, and you will be able to configure the corresponding function.

-8.13.1 Static Routing List
+8.10.1 Static Routing List

-Choose menu "Static Routing", and you can configure the static route in the next screen, shown in Figure 8-69.
+Choose menu "Static Routing", and you can configure the static route in the next screen.
 A static route is a pre-determined path that network information must travel to reach a specific host or network.